rapideditor/country-coder/README.md

 An object containing options used for geocoding.

-- `level`: `string`, for overlapping features, the division level of the one to get
+- `level`: `string`, for overlapping features, the preferred geographic classification of the one to code.
+If no feature exists at the specified level, the feature at the next-highest level is coded, if any.
+The possible values map directly to the `level` property of [RegionFeatureProperties](#RegionFeatureProperties) objects.
-    - `country` (default): the "sovereign state" feature
-    - `territory`: the lowest-level feature with an official or user-assigned ISO code
+    - `union`: European Union
+    - `region`: Africa, Americas, Antarctica, Asia, Europe, Oceania
+    - `subregion`: Sub-Saharan Africa, North America, Micronesia, etc.
+    - `intermediateRegion`: Eastern Africa, South America, Channel Islands, etc.
+    - `country`: Ethiopia, Brazil, United States, etc.
+    - `territory`: Puerto Rico, Gurnsey, Hong Kong, etc.
+    - `subterritory`: Sark, Ascension Island, Diego Garcia, etc.

 <a name="RegionFeature" href="#RegionFeature">#</a> <b>RegionFeature</b>